 - Take a bath or shower before the test.

 - On the day before, do not use lotion or oil.

 - Tell your doctor if you have a pacemaker or other implanted device.

-- Remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that may interfere with the procedure.
+- Remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects.
+They may cause problems with the EMG.

 Description of the Test

-A small needle electrode will be inserted into a muscle at rest.
-You will be asked to rest or contract the muscle.
-The electrical activity picked up by the needle will produce a waveform.
-The waveform will be recorded and analyzed.
-The test is repeated on different muscles and limbs.
+A small needle electrode will be placed into a muscle that is at rest.
+You will be asked to rest or tense the muscle.
+The activity picked up by the needle will make a waveform.
+It will be recorded and studied.
+The test will be done on other muscles and limbs.

 You will be able to leave after the test is done.
 When you are home:

-- Resume any medications you stopped before the test
+- Take any medications you stopped before the test

 How Long Will It Take?